 Born in Chicago but raised in and around Myrtle Beach, the question of whether or not I’m a real Southerner remains controversial.
 But I still live in South Carolina with my husband and our trio of accumulated cats.
 I’ve survived some strange and terrible things, including (but not limited to): cancer, celiac disease, osteopenia, a hip replacement, and bites from both a copperhead and (worse, in some ways) a stink bug.
 By day, I work as director of institutional research at a university, crunching numbers and analyzing data to help faculty, staff, and administrators improve student learning.

-My middle-grade novels (currently at work on number four 🤩) are standalone stories set in a similar universe, featuring crossover characters and Easter egg references to each other.
+My middle-grade novels are standalone contemporary fantasies set in a similar universe (the Myrtleverse, as one of my critique partners dubbed it).
 Some things that always seem to work their way into my writing are creative kids, non-human characters, unlikely friendships, and puns (sorry not sorry).

 Want to know more?
-Read my Pitch Wars Success Story interview with my mentors and literary agent.
+Read my Pitch Wars Success Story interview with my mentors.